Skip to main content

 Chart 2, see table 2 below for details.

 The number of deaths due to stroke increases in older age groups.
-Table 3 shows the number of deaths and death rate due to stroke over the three most recent five-year time periods.
-Over that 15 year period, the largest declines in death rates have been for Minnesotans ages 35-44 and 65 and older, as shown in Chart 3.
-For Minnesotans ages 45-54 there has been virtually no changes in death rates, while for Minnesotans ages 55-64, death rates have increased by more than 10%.
+Table 3 shows the number of deaths and death rate due to stroke between 2008-2011 and 2018-2021.
+Over that period, the largest declines in death rates have been for Minnesotans aged 65 and older, as shown in Chart 3.
+For Minnesotans aged 35-54 there have been small increases in death rates, while for Minnesotans ages 55-64, death rates have increased by more than 25%.

 Chart 3, see table 3 below for details.